spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 Create a `schema` directory in your project root, if it doesn't already exist.
 Then create a `pickups` directory within that.

-<%(#Expandable title="Where is my 'project root'?")%>Your SpatialOS 'project root' is the top-level directory which also contains your `spatialos.json` configuration file, and likely a directory called `workers` that contains the FPS Unity project.
+<%(#Expandable title="Where is my 'project root'?")%>Your SpatialOS 'project root' is the top-level directory which also contains your `spatialos.json` configuration file and a directory called `workers` that contains the FPS Unity project.
 You will not be able to see this directory from within your Unity editor, and should use File Explorer (on Windows) or Finder (on Mac) to create your new directory.<%(/Expandable)%>

 Within your `schema/pickups/` directory, create a new file called `health_pickup.schema` and paste in the following definition: